stoermelder/vcvrack-packone/docs/RotorA.md

-# stoermelder Rotor Model A
+# stoermelder ROTOR Model A

 This module modulates a carrier signal across several output channels.